promplate/hmr/docs/reactive/index.md

 HMR's reactivity engine handles all this behind the scenes: ensuring idempotent operations don't rerun unnecessarily, while guaranteeing data changes are reflected without being lost.

+---

+Let's take a step further.
+Obviously, any script can be viewed this way.
+Local data analysis typically follows:

+1. Load data from files
+2. Process and compute statistics
+3. Present results in some form

-## Hot Module Reload
+## Towards Hot Reloading

-Even if the reactive paradigm doesn't appeal to you (I'd love to hear why in the repo discussions!), we offer a non-intrusive way to enhance development experience: the [`hmr` CLI](https://github.com/promplate/pyth-on-line/tree/main/packages/hmr-daemon "hmr-daemon — GitHub").
+Even if the reactive paradigm doesn't appeal to you (I'd love to hear why in the repo discussions!), we offer a non-intrusive way to enhance development experience: the `hmr` CLI.

+!!! note ""

-> As mentioned, any script can be seen as a reactive graph (even without explicit usage).
+    As mentioned, any script can be seen as a reactive graph (even without explicit usage).
 The HMR CLI embodies this philosophy.
 It provides a drop-in replacement for the Python CLI:

-1. HMR treats each file as a data source (signal)—whether Python modules or files opened via `open`/`pathlib`
+    1. HMR **treats each file as a data source** (signal)—whether Python modules or files opened via `#!py open`/`pathlib`
-2. Imported variables are derived values
+    2. Imported **variables are derived values**
-3. The entry file you run with `python foo.py` or `python -m foo.bar` is an Effect, since nothing depends on it
+    3. The **entry file** you run with `python foo.py` or `python -m foo.bar` is an Effect, since nothing depends on it

-When files change (code edits or data updates), directly affected Python code reruns ([module-by-module](https://docs.python.org/3/library/importlib.html "importlib — Python docs")).
-Updated variables trigger dependent modules to rerun, propagating upward until the entry (or stopping short, like not every butterfly wing flap causes a typhoon).
+When files change (code edits or data updates), directly affected Python module reruns.
+Updated variables trigger dependent modules to rerun, propagating upward until the entry (or stopping earlier, like **not every butterfly wing flap causes a hurricane**).

-Simply use `hmr …` instead of `python …` to run your code, and see results update instantly when saving files—saving hundreds of times the development time!
-Compared to your changes, `python …` cold starts waste time on unchanged parts.
+Simply use `hmr ...` instead of `python ...` to run your code, and see results update instantly when saving files—saving hundreds of times the development time!
+Compared to your changes, `python ...` cold starts waste time on unchanged parts.

+!!! note ""

-> While I haven't formally measured it, unless you're developing heavy libraries, your code compilation is typically less than 1‰ of third-party libraries and Python bootstrap time—this should be Python development common sense.
+    Although I haven't formally measured it, unless you're developing heavy libraries, your code compilation is typically less than **1‰** of third-party libraries and Python bootstrap time—this should be Python development common sense.

 Thanks to meticulous engineering and perfectionism, HMR brings instant feedback to every Python project.

+!!! note ""

-> While HMR's original goal was bringing Vite/Vitest-like experiences from JavaScript to Python, it does more.
-As a more flexible language (trading some performance), Python enables finer-grained runtime dependency tracking (module `__getattr__`/`__setattr__`, async context isolation, etc.).
-JavaScript developers, come experience Python!
+    While HMR's original goal was bringing [Vite](https://github.com/vitejs/vite "vitejs/vite - GitHub")/[Vitest](https://github.com/vitest-dev/vitest "vitest-dev/vitest - GitHub")-like experiences from JavaScript to Python, it does more.
+As a more flexible language (trading some performance), Python makes **finer-grained runtime dependency tracking** possible _(via module-level `__getattr__`/`__setattr__`, async context isolation, etc.)_.
+JavaScript developers, come and try Python!

+???+ info "Note"

+    While the previous section briefly touched on hot reloading implementation, this represents just one application of the reactive programming framework.
+Hot reloading is an optional feature that can be easily implemented with our reactivity engine, but it's not the sole purpose or requirement of this library.
+The reactive programming paradigm offers much broader potential beyond just development tooling, enabling sophisticated data flow management, automatic state synchronization, and interactive applications across various domains.

 ## What's Next

-For optional configurations of reactive primitives, reaction batching, async reactivity, etc., navigate to [signals](signals.md "Signals"), [derived](derived.md "Derived"), [effects](effects.md "Effects"), and [advanced](advanced.md "Advanced Reactivity") documentation pages.
+For optional configurations of reactive primitives, reaction batching, async reactivity, etc., navigate to [signals](signals.md){ data-preview }, [derived](derived.md){ data-preview }, [effects](effects.md){ data-preview }, and [advanced](advanced.md){ data-preview } documentation pages.